CoenWarmer/kibana-review-tool/README.md

 ## Why?

 Kibana has a large influx of new PRs.
-The introduction of AI assisted coding already makes the influx even higher.
+The introduction of AI assisted coding makes the influx even higher.

 Traditionally PRs are reviewed via the Github UI.
-While this is good for some use cases, it could be way better.
+While this works for some use cases, it could be way better.
 At the time of writing, Github's UI has been largely stagnant for years.

 ### Data needed for a good review
 There is not an insignficant amount of data points that an engineer (or an LLM) needs to fully judge the quality of a PR.